01582 461009

 Version 2.2 available from Valiant Technology Ltd

-RoamerWorld does use slightly older types of help files which Vista does not support 'out of the box'.
-But as soon as you download a free automatic update from Microsoft, RoamerWorld's Help files (and older help files from any other products you have) will work as normal.
-We are not allowed to install this update for you - it has to be carried out by the end user.
+RoamerWorld 2.x uses a slightly older type of help file which Vista and Windows 7 do not support 'out of the box'.
+Microsoft have released a free download that fixes Windows so that it can open these help files.
+RoamerWorld's Help files, and older help files from any other products, will work as normal then.
+Microsoft do not allow software producers to distribute the fix - it must be downloaded by the end user.
 A link is given by Windows each time you try to open an old-style helpfile until the update is applied.

 Does RoamerWorld run on Linux?